sourcegraph/src-cli/AUTH_PROXY.md

 # Authenticating requests behind a proxy

-If your instance is behind an authenticating proxy that requires additional headers, these can be supplied via environment variables:
+If your instance is behind an authenticating proxy that requires additional headers, they can be supplied via environment variables as follows:

 ```sh
 SRC_HEADER_NAME=value src search 'foobar'